Saturday, November 26, 2016

 ऊरू तदस्य यद्वैश्यः पद्भ्यां शूद्रो अजायत

 where it has made very clear that “The Brahmana was his [God’s] mouth, of both his arms was the Rajanya made.
-His thighs became the Vaishya, from his feet the Shudra was produced.”
+His thighs became the Vaishya, from his feet, the Shudra was produced.”
 The feet didn’t become the Shudra, because the composer of the hymn knew very well that the Shudras were not part of the Vedic community, though an important society.
-The distinction was very clear to them and skillfully composed the verse.
+The distinction was very clear to them, and they skillfully composed the verse.

-6. The Yajurveda declares that “शूद्रार्यावसृज्येताम” (Shudra and Arya were created.)
-[Yajurveda 14/30] Here also there is clear distinction between Arya (Vedic) and Shudra.
-Here we do not find any contemptuous view about the Shudras.
-The only probable reason is at the time of composing these hymns too, Vedics were on good terms with the entire Shudra tribe.
+6. The Yajurveda declares that “शूद्रार्यावसृज्येताम” (Shudra and Arya were created) [Yajurveda 14/30].
+Here also, there is a clear distinction between Arya (Vedic) and Shudra (non-Vedic).
+Here, we do not find any contemptuous view about the Shudras.
+The only probable reason is that at the time of composing these hymns, too, the Vedics were on good terms with the entire Shudra tribe.

-8. The Vedics, for they were few in number, must have in need of the servants and maids to assist them in farming, cattle tending and household work.
+8. The Vedics, for they were few in number, must have needed servants and maids to assist them in farming, cattle tending, and household work.
 They naturally had to hire such people in need from the surrounding Shudra community.
-From Vedic literature, it appears, the Vedics in India too preferred to delve in the villages.
+From Vedic literature, it appears the Vedics in India, too, preferred to dwell in the villages.
 They avoided cities.
-The menial force they hired too must have been living in the separate settlements, besides the Vedic Villages, as was the old practice in India.
+The menial force they hired, too, must have been living in the separate settlements, besides the Vedic Villages, as was the old practice in India.

-9. Manusmruti, as mentioned in the last chapters, mentions of the Shudra kings and their domains.
-Aitareya Brahmana mentions of the Shudra kings those ruled beyond Vindhya mountain.
+9. Manusmruti, as mentioned in the last chapters, mentions the Shudra kings and their domains.
+Aitareya Brahmana mentions the Shudra kings who ruled beyond the Vindhya mountain.
 (AB 7.13-18) They termed other people also Shudra for their lack of knowledge of the lands and people of the country in the early times.
-However, Mahabharata mentions of the Shudra tribe together with Abhiras and also the numerous tribes those dwelt in the country.
-This would mean that by the time of early Manusmriti, the Vedics considered all other tribes as Shudras.
-By the time of Mahabharata, Vedics could make a distinction between other tribal or jana names and Shudra tribe.
+However, the Mahabharata mentions the Shudra tribe together with the Abhiras and also the numerous tribes that dwelt in the country.
+This would mean that by the time of the early Manusmriti, the Vedics considered all other tribes as Shudras.
+By the time of Mahabharata, the Vedics could make a distinction between other tribal or jana names and the Shudra tribe.

-10. During this vast span of the time, the term Rajanya was gradually dropped because the original Rajanyas those had walked with the entrants lost their entity and purpose in the course of the time.
-The Kshatriya emerged as the second ranking class, though it had no Vedic sanction.
+10. During this vast period, the term Rajanya was gradually dropped because the original Rajanyas who had walked with the entrants lost their entity and purpose over time.
+The Kshatriya emerged as the second-ranking class, though it had no Vedic sanction.
 The Kshatriyas, it clearly seems, were converts to the Vedic faith or it became an epithet to address warriors of the local populace in later times.
-To them, Vedics did not assign the Rajanya rank.
-They kept it deliberately vacant as the ruling class here belonged to the different faiths and customs.
+To them, the Vedics did not assign the Rajanya rank.
+They kept it deliberately vacant as the ruling class here belonged to different faiths and customs.
 It is quite possible that some Kings of those times could have converted to the Vedic faith and were happy with the assigned title.

-11. From Shudra’s tribal kingdom, Vedic spread to promote their religion, gained royal patronage of the Kurus and Panchals to begin with and converted some to their fold.
+11. From Shudra’s tribal kingdom, Vedic spread to promote their religion, gained royal patronage of the Kurus and Panchals to begin with, and converted some to their fold.
 (See “The Rigveda, trans.
 By Griffith, preface.)
-The first recension of the Manusmriti seems to have been composed in Kuru-Panchal region to which they named “Aryavarta”.
-By this time, rajanya had lost all the significance and Kshatriya became a synonym of valour and the authority.
+The first recension of the Manusmriti seems to have been composed in the Kuru-Panchal region to which they named “Aryavarta”.
+By this time, Rajanya had lost all significance, and Kshatriya became a synonym of valour and authority.

-12. The Vedics, till Brahmana era, and new recruits to the Brahmin fold, continued with the same lifestyle, they preferred villages and took services from the poor folks of the surrounding regions.
+12. The Vedics, till the Brahmana era, and new recruits to the Brahmin fold, continued with the same lifestyle; they preferred villages and took services from the poor folks of the surrounding regions.
 They, it clearly seems, habitually continued the practice of calling them Shudra.

 14. As Vi.
 Ka.
-Rajvade (Preface, Radhamadhavavilasachampu) states, because of the close contacts with the menial class, the cross illicit relations too started creating social problems in the Vedic order.
-In the beginning, they accommodated the offsprings in their fold, assigned them some castes, but later on, it was prohibited for it created the chaotic condition in Vedic society.
-They started enforcing many restrictions on them in an order to maintain the purity of their religion and social order.
+Rajvade (Preface, Radhamadhavavilasachampu) states that, because of the close contacts with the menial class, the cross-illicit relations also started creating social problems in the Vedic order.
+In the beginning, they accommodated the offspring in their fold, assigned them some castes, but later on, it was prohibited because it created a chaotic condition in Vedic society.
+They started enforcing many restrictions on them in order to maintain the purity of their religion and social order.
 However, they failed in such attempts.

-15. Smritis are evident of this fact that all the restrictions, those sound humiliating and cruel sometimes, were meant for the class that was employed (or the people gifted by the patrons) in their service.
-Except in Sindh region, there never was any other Shudra tribe.
+15. Smritis are evidence of this fact that all the restrictions, those that sound humiliating and cruel sometimes, were meant for the class that was employed (or the people gifted by the patrons) in their service.
+Except in the Sindh region, there was never any other Shudra tribe.
 Though Vedic habitually addressed their servants as Shudras, it wasn’t and couldn’t be the case.
-People from other tribes too must have joined their services or people from any tribe could have been gifted to them by the patrons, to all for sake of the convenience, collectively, they called Shudras.
+People from other tribes, too, must have joined their services, or people from any tribe could have been gifted to them by the patrons, to all for the sake of convenience, collectively, they called Shudras.
 The fact was always otherwise and is evident from the Vedic scriptures too!

-16. The Vedics assigned Kshatriya and the Vaishya status to those who were indigenous warriors or trading/farming people, who had officially entered in their fold.
-Those all, who had not embraced Vedic faith, were Shudras in their eyes.
-By this time it seems Shudra had become a derogatory term to them to use against those all who despised or avoided their religion.
+16. The Vedics assigned Kshatriya and the Vaishya status to those who were indigenous warriors or trading/farming people, who had officially entered their fold.
+Those who had not embraced the Vedic faith, followed their ancient folk-religion, were Shudras in their eyes.
+By this time, it seems Shudra had become a derogatory term to them to use against those who despised or avoided their religion.
 We can understand how this could have happened.
 The Shudras (their working class that included people from many tribes) daily association had caused tremendous harm to their social structure and hence had became despicable and yet unavoidable!

-17. It seems from the Manusmriti, some Vedics conducted sacrifices for the Shudras (non-vedic tribes/janas) and received the fees.
-Such Vedics were too were avoided by the Vedics who thought they were loyal to the tradition.
-Calling such host who performed sacrifice for his benefit too, was despised with addressing him with the term Shudra.
+17. It seems from the Manusmriti, some Vedics conducted sacrifices for the Shudras (non-Vedic tribes/janas) and received the fees.
+Such Vedics were also avoided by the Vedics who thought they were loyal to the tradition.
+Calling such a host who performed a sacrifice for his benefit, too, was despised by addressing him with the term Shudra.

-18. The so-called Shudras, though not belonging to the Shudra tribe at all, enjoyed their titles and traditional ways of the life with the faiths they had nourished from ages.
-It were Vedics who termed all those who were non-Vedics, hostile to the Vedic religion as Shudras.
+18. The so-called Shudras, though not belonging to the Shudra tribe at all, enjoyed their titles and traditional ways of life with the faiths they had nourished for ages.
+It was the Vedics who termed all those who were non-Vedics, hostile to the Vedic religion, as Shudras.
 They offered their respects to only those who were sympathetic towards their religion but had not embraced their faith.
-Stories enumerated by Mahabharata of Vena, Nahusha etc. tells us the fact that they were not ready to accept Vedic faith and hence were killed by the Vedic Brahmins.
-These may be fabricated stories, created in an order to establish their superiority, but they suggest their hostilities towards the kings too, who did not accept or patronised their religion.
+Stories enumerated by the Mahabharata of Vena, Nahusha, etc., tell us the fact that they were not ready to accept the Vedic faith and hence were killed by the Vedic Brahmins.
+These may be fabricated stories, created in order to establish their superiority, but they suggest their hostilities towards the kings, too, who did not accept or patronise their religion.
 To even Gautam Buddha, Vedic tradition calls “Vratya Kshatriya”, a kshatriya who has not undergone any Vedic ritualistic custom.

-19. The term Kshatriya was offered to only those, who either had become Vedic or patronised their religion.
-This way, we can find neither Solar nor Lunar race was Kshatriya in origin.
+19. The term Kshatriya was offered to only those who either had become Vedic or patronised their religion.
+This way, we can find that neither the Solar nor the Lunar race was Kshatriya in origin.
 Either the title Kshatriya was used for them suo- motto, to please them or to those who had converted to their religion.
-Whatsoever the case may be, we find several stories of Kshatriya-Brahmina rivalries because, the new recruits to that fold, especially kings, desired upper hand in the socio-religious order.
-The Brihadaranyaka Upanishada goes to the extent by declaring the Kshatriya born first and hence superior over Brahmin.
-It declares that the Brahmina should take lower seat in the Rajasuya sacrifice.
+Whatsoever the case may be, we find several stories of Kshatriya-Brahmin rivalries because the new recruits to that fold, especially kings, desired an upper hand in the socio-religious order.
+The Brihadaranyaka Upanishada goes to the extent of declaring the Kshatriya born first and hence superior over the Brahmin.
+It declares that the Brahmin should take a lower seat in the Rajasuya sacrifice.
 (BU 1.4)

-From above, it will be clear that how Rajanya finds place in the Purushsukta because then there didn’t exist any Kshatriya in early Vedic community which travelled to India.
-They had rajanyas and a Rajan (in form of the Videgh Mathav), hence rajanya became a part of the divine body.
-They made the Shudras a part of the social order but not considered them as the part of the Vedic order, because they were not Vedics, but the Vedics depended on their mercy and assistance they tendered for their survival.
+From above, it will be clear how Rajanya finds a place in the Purushsukta because then there didn’t exist any Kshatriya in the early Vedic community that travelled to India.
+They had Rajanyas and a Rajan (in the form of the Videgh Mathav), hence Rajanya became a part of the divine body.
+They made the Shudras a part of the social order but did not consider them as part of the Vedic order, because they were not Vedics, but the Vedics depended on their mercy and assistance they tendered for their survival.
 It is very much possible that the Vedics lived in the Shudra kingdom for 4-5 generations to reorganize themselves before they marched out in the eastern regions to spread their faith.

 They applied the term Kshatriya, a rare term used in Rig Veda, to the new converts (or patrons) hailing from the royal families and warriors and glorified the term so much so that even today Indian populace is crazy about it, though the term was unimportant to the early Vedics for the term had no place in the divine order that was proclaimed by much-hyped Rig Veda.

 As we have seen, it should not be forgotten that the term Kshatriya is not equivalent to Rajanya at all.
 Both were distinct classes in the original Vedic society when located at their original homeland.
-The Shudra were never meant as varna in the Purusha Sukta because it was mere a tribe among which the Vedics had to live.
-Hence, the term Shudra should be dropped while writing social history of India.
+The Shudra were never meant to be a varna in the Purusha Sukta because it was merely a tribe among which the Vedics had to live.
+Hence, the term Shudra should be dropped while writing the social history of India.
 Mixing the term with other tribal or jana identities will not yield any satisfactory analysis.
-The journey of the Vedic religion to India has to be closely analysed to know the facts, which was avoided or neglected by the earlier scholars.
-Unless the entry of the Vedicism in India and its methodological spread is understood, the riddles of our present social structure, which is largely based on the self-nourished myths and sheer misunderstandings, cannot be solved.
-We shall discuss in the next chapter why the Kshatriya (and Vaishya) class came to be eliminated in the later course of the time.
+The journey of the Vedic religion to India has to be closely analysed to know the facts, which were avoided or neglected by the earlier scholars.
+Unless the entry of Vedism in India and its methodological spread is understood, the riddles of our present social structure, which is largely based on the self-nourished myths and sheer misunderstandings, cannot be solved.
+We shall discuss in the next chapter why the Kshatriya (and Vaishya) class came to be eliminated in the later course of time.

 Monday, November 14, 2016